avi29-cloud/Vulkan-Engine/README.md

 ### Uniform Buffers + Descriptors
 - `UniformBufferObject` holds model/view/proj matrices
 - One UBO per swapchain image, persistently mapped
-- Descriptor set layout, pool, and sets all wired up
+- Descriptor Pool upgraded to allocate space for both UBOs and Combined Image Samplers -Descriptor Sets wired up to Bindings 0(UBO) and binding 1(Texture sampler)

 ### Textures (partial)
 - `stb_image` loads the image and copies pixels into a staging buffer
-- Image view and sampler are created
+- `VkImage` created with `VK_IMAGE_TILING_OPTIMAL` and bound to `DEVICE_LOCAL` memory -Command buffers dynamically transition layout to `TRANSFER_DST_OPTIMAL` , copy the buffer, and transition to `SHADER_READ_ONLY_OPTIMAL`
-- Still need: actual `VkImage` creation, memory binding, and layout transition (`transitionImageLayout`)
+-Image view and sampler are created with Linear filtering and Repeat wrapping mode
 ---

 ## Notes to self